PNE Garden Auditorium

 PNE Garden Auditorium is a multi-purpose indoor arena in Vancouver, Canada, located on the grounds of the Pacific National Exhibition.
+It opened in 1940 and was known as the Exhibition Garden.

+During World War II, the Pacific National Exhibition was closed and the fairgrounds served as a military training facility.
+It was also used as a detainment centre for interned Japanese Canadians.

+It hosted the weightlifting events at the 1954 British Empire and Commonwealth Games.

-It was built in 1940.
-From the mid-1950s until 1980, it was a very popular concert venue, hosting artists such as The Police, Tom Petty, Meat Loaf, Blondie, Rush, Heart, Lynyrd Skynyrd, Kiss, Fleetwood Mac, Pink Floyd, The Kinks and Little Richard.
+From the mid-1950s until 1980, it was a very popular concert venue, hosting artists such as Ike & Tina Turner, the Police, Tom Petty, Meat Loaf, Blondie, Rush, Heart, Lynyrd Skynyrd, Kiss, Fleetwood Mac, Pink Floyd, the Kinks and Little Richard.
 A Grateful Dead live album, July 29 1966, P.N.E.
 Garden Aud., Vancouver Canada, was recorded at the auditorium.